-What to stream this Independence Day?
-We’ve got you covered with our recommendations of movies that revisit the history of Indian Independence, bring us accounts from the aftermath of Partition, the conflict in Kashmir and North-East India, and personal stories that delve into the lives of people living in India today and ask us what freedom really means.
+What to stream at turbulent times like these?
+Heres our list; recommendations of movies that revisit the history of Indian Independence, bring us accounts from the aftermath of Partition, the conflict in Kashmir and North-East India, and personal stories that delve into the lives of people living in India today and ask us what freedom really means.

 Vasthuhara/Dispossessed, directed by G Aravindan, features Mohanlal, Neena Gupta, Shobana and Nilanjana Mitra.
 Adapted from a short story written by CV Sreeraman, this is one of the most authentic portrayals of the chaos that the British left behind in India in 1947.
 Set in 1971, Vasthuhara takes off from where Nemai Ghosh’s Chinnamul (The Uprooted) culminated.

 Twenty years since the Partition, Kolkata is overflowing with refugees from East Bengal who moved to India as the state’s ‘permanent liabilities’.
 Violence has subsided, but sufferings haven’t.
 Refugees are still roofless and deprived.
 There are no jobs, and the socio-political atmosphere is tumultuous.
 Aravindan looks at the situation through the eyes of Venu (Mohanlal), a young government officer from Kerala who is on a mission in Kolkata to rehabilitate a section of the refugees to Andaman and Nicobar Islands.
 The film was named the best feature film in Malayalam in the National Film Awards, 1991.